Fivefold/SRCNN/HDL/patch_multiplier_pipeline/readme.md

 in the demo project with the files from this repository _( ./xillinux-eval-zedboard-2.0c/* )_.

-You also have to add the design files of our project to the /vhdl/src folder:
-  - int32_add.vhdl
-  - fp6_26_mult.vhdl
-  - patch_mult.vhdl

 __Now you can skip the next steps__ and directly __jump to [Step 6](##Step6:-Execute-TCL-script-of-xillydemo)__.

 ---